seliverstov/nexus-4-navfix/README.md

 Creepy solution http://www.androidpure.com/fix-nexus-4-soft-touch-buttons-keys-working

-## Prebuilts ##

-1. LRX22C (Android 5.0.1)
-2. LRX21T (Android 5.0)

-See [Releases](https://github.com/gkraynov/nexus-4-navfix/releases) to download `UPDATE.zip`.
-Verify your build number carefully!
-Wrong builds will not work.

-If you are not familiar with flashing zips on you phone, there is comprehensive [Tutuorial](http://status301.net/how-to-fix-nexus-4-unresponsive-soft-navigation-menu-buttons), thanks RavanH.

 ## The root of issue

 I had no believe on hardware-only root of issue.
 During digging inside touchscreen driver inside AOSP I've found deadzone processing.
 What does it mean?
 Immagine that you're typing a message and accidentialy clicks on navigation bar.
 This click could cause undesirable experience, but deadzone have some timeout after your last action and accidential touches should be ignored.

-Unfortunately, Nexus 4 touchscreen could process deadzone in a wrong way after enigmatic hardware issue.
+~~Unfortunately, Nexus 4 touchscreen could process deadzone in a wrong way after enigmatic hardware issue.
 This cause that deadzone locking locks same touch region forever.
 The easiest way to overcome this damn is disabling deadzone at all.
-It's exactly my script does!
+It's exactly my script does!~~

-I think that no deadzone is better than permanent dead area :D
+The root of issue is flooring tiny strip of touchscreen down to permanent deadzone.
+But I can't predict outcome of code review for permanent anti-bug woorkaround.

 ## Automated solution